yangCode-res/HyAgent/ocr_md_outputs/ocr_result_1.md

 ![img-2.jpeg](img-2.jpeg)

 Fig. 3 Schematic diagram of dCas9-based tools to regulate expression. a The dCas9 fusion VP64, VPR and other transcriptional activation effectors bind near the gene transcription start site to promote gene transcription. b dCas9 may be fused with KRAB or other transcriptional repressor effectors and bind to the gene transcription start site to silence gene transcription. c The complex formed by the fusion of dCas9 with P300 or other histone acetylases binds the gene transcription start site or enhancer region and promotes histone acetylation, which in turn enhances gene transcription. d dCas9 fused with DNMT3 and other DNA methyltransferases may bind the gene transcription start site to promote DNA methylation and thereby knock down gene transcription.
 (Figure was created with Biorender.com)

-Komor et al. selected APOBEC1 from rats as a first-generation base-editing tool (BE1) by comparing cytidine deaminase activity from humans, rats, and lamprey.25 Catalytically inactive dCas9 was chosen as the target delivery vehicle to carry catalase, and 16-residue XTEN was also added as a stabilizer for this system.
+Komor et al. selected APOBEC1 from rats as a first-generation base-editing tool (BE1) by comparing cytidine deaminase activity from humans, rats, and lamprey.<sup>25</sup> Catalytically inactive dCas9 was chosen as the target delivery vehicle to carry catalase, and 16- residue XTEN was also added as a stabilizer for this system.
 BE1 has good deamidation activity against nucleotides at the distal 4–8 positions of PAM, but in human genomic experiments, the conversion efficiency was only 0.8–7.7%.
 A possible explanation is that U is a base that does not belong in DNA and is easily repaired during DNA repair.
-In the second generation of base-editing tools (BE2), a stabilizer for U was added to prevent BER.106, 107 This improvement was successful, achieving a three-fold increase in the base substitution efficiency of BE2.
-Catalyzing a strand break complementary to the mutation site to replace G with A when BER occurs further improves the efficiency of base substitution.24, 131 Subsequent researchers have made some improvements to BE3 to enhance the efficiency of base editing, such as modifying and optimizing the nuclear localization signal, changing codons, and other methods, to improve the efficiency of BE3 base editing, reduce the formation of indels, and obtain more efficient gene-editing tools such as BE4max and BE4-Gam.158, 159, 160 Kurt et al. successfully developed a gene-editing tool to induce a C-to-G substitution based on BE4max.76 CBE frequently undergoes C-G mismutations during the process of achieving the C-to-T substitution, and the addition of two UGIs effectively stops this process.
-The human UNG (hUNG) enzyme with increased abasic site generation also has positive implications for base replacement between C and G.160 Through a series of improvements, a novel base editor (BE4max (R33A) ΔUGI-hUNG complex (CGBE1)) was finally obtained.76 This study improved the gene-editing tools for interbase substitution and facilitated the development of C-to-G base editors.
+In the second generation of base-editing tools (BE2), a stabilizer for U was added to prevent BER.<sup>136,137</sup> This improvement was successful, achieving a three-fold increase in the base substitution efficiency of BE2.
+Catalyzing a strand break complementary to the mutation site to replace G with A when BER occurs further improves the efficiency of base substitution.<sup>24,131</sup>
+Subsequent researchers have made some improvements to BE3 to enhance the efficiency of base editing, such as modifying and optimizing the nuclear localization signal, changing codons, and other methods, to improve the efficiency of BE3 base editing, reduce the formation of indels, and obtain more efficient gene- editing tools such as BE4max and BE4-Gam.<sup>158–160</sup> Kurt et al. successfully developed a gene-editing tool to induce a C-to-G substitution based on BE4max.<sup>76</sup> CBE frequently undergoes C-G mismutations during the process of achieving the C-to-T substitu- tion, and the addition of two UGIs effectively stops this process.
+The human UNG (hUNG) enzyme with increased abasic site generation also has positive implications for base replacement between C and G.<sup>160</sup> Through a series of improvements, a novel base editor (BE4max (R33A) ΔUGI-hUNG complex (CGBE1)) was finally obtained.<sup>76</sup> This study improved the gene-editing tools for interbase substitution and facilitated the development of C-to-G base editors.

-Achieving C-G to T-A and C-G to G-C substitutions is important for single-gene-editing efforts, but multiple types of base mutations cause disease, and achieving arbitrary substitutions between bases is an urgent task for applying CRISPR technology to disease treatment.161 In 2017, Liu and his colleagues completed work to replace A-T base pairs with C-G base pairs.26 Unlike the C-to-U substitution, which has been reported to occur only on free adenine, adenosine in RNA or adenosine in RNA–DNA mismatches, no adenine deaminases are capable of deaminating A on doublestranded DNA.
-TadA is a tRNA adenine deaminase, and because of its homology to APOBECs, modifying TadA so that it can activate adenine deaminase activity on the DNA double strand is a promising approach.162, 163 When the antibiotic resistance gene in E. coli was mutated, E. coli survived only if they obtained the mutant site to achieve an A-to-I substitution.
+Achieving C-G to T-A and C-G to G-C substitutions is important for single-gene-editing efforts, but multiple types of base mutations cause disease, and achieving arbitrary substitutions between bases is an urgent task for applying CRISPR technology to disease treatment.<sup>161</sup> In 2017, Liu and his colleagues completed work to replace A-T base pairs with C-G base pairs.<sup>26</sup> Unlike the C-to-U substitution, which has been reported to occur only on free adenine, adenosine in RNA or adenosine in RNA–DNA mismatches, no adenine deaminases are capable of deaminating A on doublestranded DNA.
+TadA is a tRNA adenine deaminase, and because of its homology to APOBECs, modifying TadA so that it can activate adenine deaminase activity on the DNA double strand is a promising approach.<sup>162,163</sup> When the antibiotic resistance gene in *E. coli* was mutated, *E. coli* survived only if they obtained the mutant site to achieve an A-to-I substitution.
 Using this method, researchers screened for TadA* capable of acting as a mutation on the DNA strand.
-During E. coli selection, the survival rate of E. coli in the presence of heterodimeric TadA-TadA* was higher, and the formation of heterodimers might significantly improve the editing efficiency of adenine bases.
-TadA-TadA*-Cas9n was finalized as ABE7.10 through several modifications.152 Adenine is catalyzed by adenosine deaminase to become inosine, which eventually leads to the conversion of A-T to G-C. In subsequent studies of ABE, additional improvements were made to ABE7.10 to obtain a more efficient base-editing tool with fewer side effects.159, 164, 165, 166
+During *E. coli* selection, the survival rate of *E. coli* in the presence of heterodimeric TadA-TadA* was higher, and the formation of heterodimers might significantly improve the editing efficiency of adenine bases.
+TadA-TadA*-Cas9n was finalized as ABE7.10 through several modifications.<sup>152</sup> Adenine is catalyzed by adenosine deaminase to become inosine, which eventually leads to the conversion of A-T to G-C. In subsequent studies of ABE, additional improvements were made to ABE7.10 to obtain a more efficient base-editing tool with fewer side effects.<sup>159,164–166</sup>

-The cytidine deaminase AID from a human source fused to the C-terminus of nCas9 efficiently achieves C-to-T editing.167 However, in some strains, researchers have detected a high frequency of C-to-A mutations.
-CBEs added UGI to suppress the activity of the uracil-DNA glycosylase (ung) gene to increase the frequency of C-to-T mutations.25, 168 A high frequency of C-to-A mutations was observed in strains without suppressed ung activity, and this gene may be responsible for the C-to-A mutation.
-Finally, the Ung-nCas9-AID complex was constructed.
-This complex enables efficient C-to-A base substitution and fills a gap in single-base gene-editing technology.75 Similarly, ung genes are involved in C-to-G base substitutions, and they construct the APOBEC-nCas9-Ung complex that allows efficient C-to-G substitutions.
-Researchers refer to this nCas9-cytidine deaminase-ung substitution as glycosylase base editors (GBEs).
+The cytidine deaminase AID from a human source fused to the C-terminus of nCas9 efficiently achieves C-to-T editing.<sup>167</sup> However, in some strains, researchers have detected a high frequency of C-to- A mutations.
+CBEs added UGI to suppress the activity of the uracil- DNA glycosylase (*ung*) gene to increase the frequency of C-to-T mutations.<sup>25,168</sup> A high frequency of C-to-A mutations was observed in strains without suppressed *ung* activity, and this gene may be responsible for the C-to-A mutation.
+Finally, the Ung-nCas9- AID complex was constructed.
+This complex enables efficient C-to-A base substitution and fills a gap in single-base gene-editing technology.<sup>75</sup> Similarly, *ung* genes are involved in C-to-G base substitutions, and they construct the APOBEC-nCas9-Ung complex that allows efficient C-to-G substitutions.
+Researchers refer to this nCas9-cytidine deaminase-*ung* substitution as glycosylase base editors (GBEs).

 Both ABE and CBE show efficient base substitution but do not achieve insertions, substitutions, and deletions between bases at

 will.
 Thus, a new single-base-editing technology may be needed.^{169} The prime editor (PE) consists of two parts, a reverse transcriptase (RT) protein from Moloney murine leukemia virus (M-MLV) fused with Cas9n (H840A) and a 30 bp sgRNA (pegRNA), including a primer binding site (PBS) and an RT template.^{27,170--173} After Cas9n reaches the designated position, it cuts the target DNA strand.
 PBS fixes the free 3′ DNA strand by complementary base pairing and reverse transcribes the new DNA strand with the RT template under the action of RT.
 Using this approach, arbitrary substitutions between bases are achieved, greatly increasing the applicability range of single-base gene editing, and base insertions and deletions can also be introduced.
 PE2 was obtained by optimizing M-MLV RT based on PE1, and the bases on the unedited strand must rely on DNA repair mechanisms to change.^{27} BE3 in the system described above was modified by shearing the nonedited strand to obtain a much higher mutation efficiency than BE2.
 Therefore, in the improved PE2, another new sgRNA was added to cleave the nonedited strand to obtain PE3 and PE3b.^{27} Although the editing efficiency of PE3/PE3b was increased by ~3-fold, Cas9 was unable to discriminate between these two different sgRNAs, introducing an unknown risk for this editing system (Fig. 4).